Francescolis/Xpandables.Net/System.Results/README.md

 ## 📋 Overview

-`System.Results` provides a robust implementation of the Result pattern for representing operation outcomes, along with a request/handler infrastructure for CQRS-style command and query handling.
+`Xpandables.Results` provides a robust implementation of the Result pattern for representing operation outcomes, along with a request/handler infrastructure for CQRS-style command and query handling.
 Built for .NET 10, it enables functional error handling and clean separation of concerns.

 ### ✨ Key Features